Deploy PostgreSQL in 5 minutes

 minSyncReplicas: 0

-replicas: 3 # total number of postgresql instances
+replicas: 3 # total number of postgresql instance

 resources: